 Frank Romano is the Founder of “Golden Gate K9”.
 Franks love for dogs started early in life when at age of 4 his parent’s apartment was burglarized and then they bought a German Shepherd named Heidi.
 Heidi had natural protective instincts.
 Since then dogs have always been a huge part of Frank's life.

 In 1987 while on active duty in the US Army he entered the Department of Defense's Military Working Dog Program.
 He is a graduate from the Patrol Dog Course, graduated with honors from the Detector Dog course, and graduated from the Kennelmaster/Supervisor/Trainers Course.
 He was the only U.S. Army Kennelmaster to work, deploy, and transfer with a Bomb Patrol Dog from 1991-1995.
 He served in the United States and abroad.
-He quickly became a troubleshooter for the Armed Forces Command, transferring to kennels that were unable to get certified for years and turning them around.
+He quickly became a troubleshooter for the Armed Forces Command, transferring to kennels that were unable to get certified for years, turning them around, and getting them certified.
 He received numerous awards and medals for his work in the Military Working Dog Program.
 In 1995 he ended his 11 year Active Duty Army career and entered the US Army Active Reserves where he retired as a Master Sergeant in 2004.

 In 1995 he was hired by the California Highway Patrol.
 In 1997 he was awarded Peace Officer of the Year by the Marin County Police Association.
 He then was reassigned to the Golden Gate Division Criminal Interdiction and K9 Unit.
 Here as an additional duty he quickly became Golden Gate Division’s K9 Trainer.